 Top 14 Landlocked Countries in Europe

-Slovakia is located in the heart of the European continent and bordered by Austria, Hungary, Poland, Czech Republic, and Ukraine.
+Slovakia is located in the heart of Europe and bordered by Austria, Hungary, Poland, Czech Republic, and Ukraine.
 It is world-famous for the land of mountains and castles.
 After Czechoslovakia broke up, Slovakia became an independent self-assuring nation that started to lure travelers into exploring its natural beauty.
 The capital city of Bratislava receives maximum love when travelers hit the town and get a warm welcome from a beautiful old town.

 Once you travel outside the capital, it’s where your senses will feel refreshed with unearthly beauty.
 The country is famous for its outdoors with many walking and hiking trails.
 Don’t forget to take a hike in the High Tatras where you can find glacier lakes and high mountain ranges.
 What else?
 Tokaj region gives you a tasty wine treat across the sparsely populated green countryside.

 Slovakia might be small, but it has stories history and amazing topography to fill your pockets with new experiences worth remembering.
 If you are visiting Slovakia for the first time, hiking, beer sloshing happiness, fortresses are enough to cater to your long weekend.